cwagdev/RWDevCon-Inspiration-Craftsmanship/CraftsmanshipSlides.md

 #[fit]AMPLIFIED

-^ That energy is **amplified** on the parts that they will see.
+^ That energy is amplified on the parts that they **will** see.
 Your pride for the resulting product is also amplified.
-You will be excited to show people.
-You will be confident in what you've done.
+You will be excited to show people **and** you will be confident in what you've done.

 ---